nusbru/Odysseus/README.md

 ### First Steps

 1. Register a new account or sign in
-2. Navigate to the Dashboard
-3. Click "Add New Application" to create your first job application
+2. **Setup Your Profile**: Navigate to Profile to add personal information, relocation preferences, and sponsorship needs
+3. **Create Job Preferences**: Add job preferences with work models, contract types, and compensation expectations
+4. **Track Applications**: Use the Dashboard to add and manage your job applications
-4. Track your progress and view analytics on the dashboard
+5. **Monitor Progress**: View analytics and track your job search progress on the dashboard

 ## �️ Database Configuration